Travel Tips

 How To Travel On A Budget

-Lastly, connect to people and to nature, feel their presence and existence.
+Lastly, connect to people and to nature, and feel their presence and existence.
 Disconnect from the online world.
 You don't need to travel with a data plan.
 I don't and I survived; that's why you do your research ahead of time.
-It's nice to find people who try to help you out and does it in an old school.
+It's nice to find people who try to help you out and do it in an old school.
 No data plan means more savings.
-Besides, you'll have wifi in your hostel; try to message your mum before your hike or before your scheduled bus trip, or when you get back to your place.
+Besides, you'll have wifi in your hostel; try to message your mum/friend before your hike or scheduled bus trip, and when you get back to your place.